 Note that these two local buses terminate at the local bus station (‘Sukoisan’) in Split, not the main bus station.
-From the local bus staion, you can either take another local bus (numbers 2, 9, 10 and 15 would be the most useful, as these go past Diocletian’s Palace and to the bus/train station and port area) or a taxi to your final destination.
+From the local bus staion, you can either take another local bus or a taxi to your final destination.
+Bus numbers 2, 9, 10 and 15 would be the most useful, as these go past Diocletian’s Palace and to the bus/train station and port area.
 Walking from this bus terminal to the main one by the port would take about 10 – 15 minutes.

 From/To Split Airport and Sibenik

 A new initiative since summer 2019 is a direct bus service from Split Airport to Sibenik.
 Operating daily from the end of June to the end of August, the timetable can be found here.
 Tickets cost 60 Kunas one-way and can be purchased on board.

 Getting to and from Split Airport by taxi